 - Now, type the following command and hit Enter to execute it:

-- It’ll refresh or delete Steam’s core config files that can cause several issues with the game downloading or installing.
+- It’ll refresh or delete Steam’s core config files which can cause several issues with the game downloading or installing.

 - Once done, you’ll get a successful message.

-- Finally, try running the Steam client and check whether it’s not downloading games or not.
+- Finally, try running the Steam client and check whether it’s not downloading games.

-Still, the problem persists?
+Still, the problem persists.
 It seems that there is some issue with your internet connection.
-You should check your network connection before following any further method.
-Try running any other game downloads from another gaming launcher such as Origin or Epic Games Launcher (if possible).
-This will ensure that whether there is any problem occurring at your end or server-end.
+You should check your network connection before following any further methods.
+Try running any other game downloads from another gaming launcher, such as Origin or Epic Games Launcher (if possible).
+This will ensure that whether there is any problem occurring at your end or server end.

-Meanwhile, if you’re not sure whether your internet connection is actually able to download games or join online matches from the client then make sure to switch to the Wi-Fi from the Wired (ethernet) connection or vice-versa.
-You can also try using a mobile hotspot temporarily to check if the problem has been fixed or not.
+Meanwhile, if you’re not sure whether your internet connection can download games or join online matches from the client, make sure to switch to the Wi-Fi from the Wired (ethernet) connection or vice-versa.
+You can also try temporarily using a mobile hotspot to check if the problem has been fixed.
 If there is an issue with your internet, contact your ISP for further assistance.

 4. Disable Defender or Third-Party Antivirus

 Well, it’s needless to say that even if you’re necessarily not using any antivirus program on your Windows 10 system, the Windows Defender Firewall protection is always running in the background & trying to protect your PC/Laptop from getting affected by any suspicious virus or malware.
-Therefore, you’ll need to turn off the Windows Security from the Windows Settings menu.
+Therefore, you must turn off Windows Security from the Windows Settings menu.

-Meanwhile, if you’re already using any third-party antivirus program on your Windows 10 computer, then that can prevent your Steam client or the game files to run from the server.
-That means in both scenarios, you have to disable the real-time protection from the respective program settings.
+Meanwhile, if you’re already using any third-party antivirus program on your Windows 10 computer, that can prevent your Steam client or the game files from running from the server.
+In both scenarios, you have to disable the real-time protection from the respective program settings.